habedi/PracticalMachineLearning/README.md

 * [Netron](https://github.com/lutzroeder/netron): Netron is a visualization tool for viewing the architecture of machine learning models
 * [Prophet](https://github.com/facebook/prophet): Prophet is a tool for time series forecasting from Facebook; it can handle missing values, outliers, and large datasets
 * [Deep Java Library (DJL)](https://djl.ai/): DJL is a high-level open-source Java framework for building deep learning models
+* [Burn](https://github.com/burn-rs/burn): Burn is a deep learning framework written in Rust.
+It can be used for model experimentation, training, and deployment for both researchers and real-world use cases

 ## Recommended